dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

 SDART (Seismic Damage Analyzer for Rock Tunnels) software can be downloaded from the link: https://drive.google.com/drive/folders/14Y-uNvQ6b4f3ilcl9UOxz4TYHUXfoDjd?usp=sharing

+The repository was created by A. Dinesh Reddy, Department of Civil Engineering, Indian Institute of Technology Roorkee, Roorkee, India.

 Due to size constrains file was not uploaded on GitHub**.
 SDART can be downloaded and can be utilized by users.
 Steps to follow are:

 Step 1: